sashafr/storymap-journal/README.md

 ﻿Story Map Journal
 =================

+**WE HAVE CHOSEN NOT TO CONTINUE DEVELOPING THIS PROJECT**

+You can find the new code we are using to implement this project in [this repository](https://github.com/upenndigitalscholarship/mappingSocietyHill).
+We found the restrictions of using the StoryMap format too confining for our goals and have switched to writing our own map interfacing using the ArcGIS API directly.

+------_original readme continues below_------------

 A more detailed readme for Story Map in general is found below.
 This section refers specifically to this project.

 GETTING STARTED